Oregon’s Paid Family and Medical Leave law allows employees to take paid leave from work for up to 12 weeks. Find out more details here.

 Under current state law, the Oregon Family Leave Act (OFLA), which is similar to the federal Family and Medical Leave Act, allows eligible employees up to 12 weeks of unpaid, job-protected leave a year if they work for a business that has 25 or more employees, according to a fact sheet from the Oregon Health Authority.

-But, the authority notes, as with FMLA, many employers are not OFLA-covered, many employees are not OFLA-eligible, and even eligible employees with a new child may be unable to afford to take unpaid leave.
-Among Oregon women who worked during the last three months of pregnancy, 14.3% reported having been offered fully paid leave, 23.4% partially paid and 42.9% unpaid; 19.3% were offered no leave, the authority says.
+But, the authority notes, as with the FMLA, many employers are not OFLA-covered, many employees are not OFLA-eligible, and even eligible employees with a new child may be unable to afford to take unpaid leave.
+Among Oregon women who worked during the last 3 months of pregnancy, 14.3% reported having been offered fully paid leave, 23.4% partially paid and 42.9% unpaid; 19.3% were offered no leave, the authority says.

 To be eligible for the new leave law employees must have received at least $1,000 in wages during the base year.